 We are no longer citizens of this world and its system but citizens of heaven.
 The point that the Hebrews writer was making is that the old Mosaic economy was earthly, and that Christ’s coming did away with that Covenant.
 Christ then established the New Covenant which a spiritual eternal one, one not of this world.

-The old Mosaic covenant was made with hands, the tables of stones for the Ten Commandments, the tabernacle was made with hands.
+The old Mosaic covenant was made with hands, the tables of stones for the Ten Commandments, the tabernacle they were all made with hands.
 The New Covenant is not made with hands II Cor.5:1; Col.2:11.

 For our conversation(=citizenship) is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: